-In data analysis, sampling is the practice of analysing a subset of all data in order to uncover the meaningful information in the larger data set.
+In data analysis, sampling is the practice of analyzing a subset of all data in order to uncover the meaningful information in the larger data set.
 For example, if you wanted to estimate the number of trees in a 100-acre area where the distribution of trees was fairly uniform, you could count the number of trees in 1 acre and multiply by 100, or count the trees in a half acre and multiply by 200 to get an accurate representation of the entire 100 acres.

 This article explains the circumstances under which Analytics applies session sampling to your data in order to give you accurate reports in a timely fashion.

 Ad-hoc queries of your data are subject to the following general thresholds for sampling: